Watch NASA’s Perseverance rover landing on Mars in HD

 Then, a whirlwind of dust, as the descent stage fires its engines, and lowers the rover onto the surface with a series of cables.

-NASA also released the first-ever sound recorded on the red plant, a small whoosh — a gust of wind traveling at five meters per second, or about 11 miles per hour, NASA estimated.
+NASA also released a slip of sound recorded on the red plant, a small whoosh — a gust of wind traveling at five meters per second, or about 11 miles per hour, NASA estimated.

 The sounds and the video “are the closest you can get to landing on Mars without putting on a pressure suit,” said Thomas Zurbuchen, the head of NASA’s science mission directorate.